 In fact, maybe he would never heal.
 His anger, fueled by adrenaline, wouldn’t really wear out or become spent.
 Fear jealously guarded the gateway to his heart, mind, and spirit.
 It didn’t just control his behavior, it owned him.
 It defined him.
 This fear claimed its territory and struck out in rage at anyone who dared to get close.
 And now, this fear sent sinister feelers out to claim new territory.
 This time it gripped my heart and conscience.

 What if?
 What if he never stops raging?
-What if he never heals?
-What if God doesn’t intervene and help us?
+Or what if he never heals?
+And what if God doesn’t intervene and help us?
 What will become of our family?
 What has become of our family?
 Will our marriage sustain the stress?
 Will there ever again be peace in our home?